vinceskahan/v5wiki/pip-troubleshooting.md

 very difficult to do.
 It requires not only a C compiler and various headers, but also a Rust compiler.

+If you wish to try installing Rust, see the website https://rustup.rs/.

 If compiling `cryptography` is not possible, you will have to use either some other kind of authentication, or another database.